postcss/autoprefixer/README.md

 ### Ruby

-You can integrate Autoprefxier to your Sprockets environment by `autoprefixer-rails` gem:
+You can integrate Autoprefixer into your Sprockets environment by `autoprefixer-rails` gem:

 ```ruby